Permanent Residency in Canada for Indian Immigrants – a mammoth effort by Sant Teja Singh

 This was the start of the turn of events that would later save save 10,000 Indians from being pushed out of Canada.

-Another fateful occurred while On his way to Canada.
+Another fateful occurrence while on his way to Canada.

 On the train to Vancouver He met an Englishman who told him,